- Unlimited entry

 2014 Conservation Grants

-The first year of Zoos Victoria’s Grants program is themed ‘Wildlife Conservation through Community Engagement’, recognizing the importance of engaging people in protecting wildlife, whilst building social capacity, both of which are critical for the conservation of wildlife.
+Zoos Victoria’s Grants program is themed ‘Wildlife Conservation through Community Engagement’, recognizing the importance of engaging people in protecting wildlife, whilst building social capacity, both of which are critical for the conservation of wildlife.
 Projects supported through this program demonstrate meaningful on-ground benefits to both wildlife and people.

 The Grants program builds on our longstanding commitment to international conservation partnerships through achieving sustainable long-term conservation outcomes for wildlife and our goal to Fight Extinction on a global level.